 So, who should consider moving forward with a new business opportunity and why?

 First, let’s deal with the why.
 America’s favorite investor, Warren Buffet, is quoted today as saying, “Be fearful when others are greedy and be greedy when others are fearful.”
 Setting the “greedy” adjective aside, there is important truth in this statement because there will be significant opportunities to take advantage of during the down economy.
 For example, the current economic environment is presenting several advantages to new Sport Clips store openings, including more and better site availability, a more favorable lessee environment, additional stylists to recruit and less overall competition.
 Sport Clips stores experienced temporary closures during the pandemic, but strong support saw franchisees through these weeks and prepared them to ramp up for reopening.
-The combination of these factors points to a tremendous opportunity going into 2021 as the turbulence calms and normalcy returns.
+The combination of these factors points to a tremendous opportunity when turbulence calms and normalcy returns.
 However, those who wait may miss out on the best opportunities.

 Since it usually takes time (six months to a year or longer) to get a new store open, now is the time to move forward on a new business opportunity.
 At Sport Clips, the qualification and application process is typically four-to-six weeks and then site selection, lease negotiation, buildout, staffing, training and grand opening can often push the timeline out a year.
-That means this time next year the country should be in a much different position and in the midst of a strong recovery.

 Next let’s address who should be taking advantage of these unique circumstances.
 First, business owners who are still doing extremely well should take this opportunity to diversify.
 Even now, there are many small businesses that are actually doing better in the down economy.
 These include small transportation companies that are critical to the supply chain, such as delivery businesses tied to Amazon, along with many smaller businesses in the health sector, such as those that provide medical testing services.
 These business owners have a great chance to take a portion of their profits and reinvest into a cash-flowing asset rather than count on turbulent financial markets to generate an adequate return.